cybertraining-dsc/reu2022/project/fastapi.md

     return fake_items_db[skip : skip + limit]
 ```

-The query is the set of key-value pairs that go after the? in a URL, separated by & characters.
+The query is the set of key-value pairs that go after the `?` in a URL, separated by & characters.
 For example, in the URL:
 ```
 http://127.0.0.1:8000/items/?skip=0&limit=10